Zlendy/homelab/README.md

 # Homelab
-Some of the docker compose files I use in my homelab Each directory here corresponds to a different machine
+Some of the docker compose files I use in my homelab.

+Each directory here corresponds to a different machine.